 I’ve been there.

-This happened with me and I’ve learned to recognize it.
+This happened to me and I’ve learned to recognize it.
 There were times I felt hopeless and defeated.
 In those times I wanted to believe my marriage was over.
 I wanted to have God’s permission to let my marriage go.

 So, every time I felt that way I knew the right people to talk to and the right songs to listen to.
 In those moments when I wanted to quit I wanted to hear encouraging words that would strengthen my resolve as I tried to move on.
 I wanted my mind to be made up and I didn’t want any doubts to confuse me.